How to use eTraGo?¶

 Alternatively, the ‘args’ dictionary can be edited in a json-file.

-Then the path to the json-file has to be defined in the function
+Then the path to the json-file has to be set in the initilization of the

 and replaced by the ‘args’ of the json-file.